wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 to guarantee progress.
 If multiple transactions collide on their write sets, the first that achieves the lock point (holding locks on all data items) is serialized before others.
 After that, read validation is performed as in the serial case by comparing the transaction's bt against data item's current wt.
 After read validation, dirty values are written back.
-Finally, the transaction logically commits by obtaining a commit timestamp, and then update write versions for data items in the write set.
+Finally, the transaction logically commits by obtaining a commit timestamp, and then updates write versions for data items in the write set.
 If the write lock is combined with write versions, then write locks can be released as the version is updated.
 Otherwise, write locks are released at the end.